Student Employment Regulations

 Qualified students will be employed regardless of race/color, gender age, religion, national origin or ancestry, marital status, physical or mental disability, veteran status, sexual orientation, or any basis of discrimination precluded by the applicable federal and state statutes.

-A student employee must be enrolled in six or more EIU hours per semester.
-(For international student requirements, see International Students)
+A student employee must be enrolled in six or more EIU hours per semester (For international student requirements, see International Students).
+Federal Work-Study students must be enrolled full time (12 hours).

 Special Summer Enrollment Rules: A student employee must be enrolled in six or more semester hours in a summer session unless he/she completed 6 semester hours during the prior spring semester.
 Federal Work-Study students must be enrolled in six or more hours without exception.
 The Director of Financial Aid may make exceptions to the enrollment requirements for the summer on a limited basis when circumstances warrant.